gemazamb/Epidemiological-transition-dashboard/README.md

 ##  Author

 Created for the **Data Visualization** course .
-Maintainer: Gema Zambrano and Emilio Quimis.
+Maintainer: Gema Zambrano